charlieroberts/imgd-5100-2024/README.md

 - Iskander: [Design thinking is fundamentally conservative and preserves the status quo](https://hbr.org/2018/09/design-thinking-is-fundamentally-conservative-and-preserves-the-status-quo)
 - Barragán & Reas (ported by Abhik Pai): [Extension 5](https://p5.readthedocs.io/en/latest/tutorials/electronics.html)
 - Bilkstein: [Gears of our Childhood: Constructionist toolkits, robotics, and physical computing, past and future](https://www.researchgate.net/publication/262201733_Gears_of_our_Childhood_Constructionist_toolkits_robotics_and_physical_computing_past_and_future)

+### Design Sprint (due Oct 3rd)
+Create a game on your circuit playground.
+The only requirement is that the game must use at least three sensors (e.g. touch, buttons, volume, acceleromater, temperature, light sensor...).
+You can also consider attaching other objects to the touch sensors via the alligator clips if you want to extend the playable surface area; similarly, you could use the external LEDs.

+Write a 250-word (minimum) summary of your experience, *after* testing the game in class with multiple users.
+Did you think the game was a success?
+What would you do differently?
+Submit this writeup and a short documentation video to Canvas.